mjordan/islandora_bagger_integration/README.md

 ## Usage

-This module's interaction with Islanodra Bagger can be configured in two ways:
+This module's interaction with Islandora Bagger can be configured in two ways:

 1. Using Islandora Bagger as a remote microservice ("remote" mode)
    * In this mode, submitting the "Create Bag" form does not directly generate the Bag; rather, it sends a request to the remote Islandora Bagger's REST interface, which in turn populates its processing queue with the node ID and the configuration file to use when that node's Bag is created.